-Arizona's 21st CCLC Department of Education requires sites to ensure a safe and easily accessible learning environment for students.
+ADE 21st CCLC requires sites to ensure a safe and easily accessible learning environment for students.
 All students including students with disabilities are served with appropriate accommodations.

 Safety Plan

 At the onset of programming, 21st CCLC program sites must provide assurance that the program is taking place in a safe and easily accessible facility.
 There should be a written safety/emergency preparedness plan with established procedures for tracking students during the program hours and methods for parents/guardians to reach 21st CCLC staff during program hours.
 The site campus should be secured to ensure safety by such means as monitored or secured entrances and exits.